nepi-engine/nepi_setup/NEPI_DOCKER_LITE_SETUP.md

-# NEPI Docker Demo Setup Instructions
+# NEPI Docker Lite Setup Instructions
-This tutorial will walk you through setting up, configuring, and running a NEPI Docker Demo installation on a suitable edge processor.
+This tutorial will walk you through setting up, configuring, and running a NEPI Docker Lite installation on a suitable edge processor.

-**NOTE:** NEPI Docker Demo installation will make minimal changes to your device's operating system configuration with no NEPI management of operating system services (i.e. HOSTNAME, NETWORK, WIFI, SSH, SAMBA SHARED DRIVES, DOCKER ...)
+**NOTE:** NEPI Docker Lite installation will make minimal changes to your device's operating system configuration with no NEPI management of operating system services (i.e. HOSTNAME, NETWORK, WIFI, SSH, SAMBA SHARED DRIVES, DOCKER ...)

-After testing with the Demo installation, you can upgrade your system to a Production installation with support for both local and remote real-time management of operating system services through User Interface and API controls. see the NEPI DOCKER PRODUCTION SETUP instructions at [here](NEPI_DOCKER_PRODUCTION_SETUP.md)
+After testing with the Lite installation, you can upgrade your system to a Full installation with support for both local and remote real-time management of operating system services through User Interface and API controls. see the NEPI DOCKER PRODUCTION SETUP instructions at [here](NEPI_DOCKER_PRODUCTION_SETUP.md)